 We can provide a Priced Estimate Schedule, via an Estimating Company, at Building Regulations stage to give a detailed estimate of cost.
 This can be a useful tool to compare against builder's Quotes or be used to facilitate more accurate builders quotes..
 This schedule can also be used to seek detailed comparisons from builders.
 This service is an optional extra and is typically around £400.

 Building construction costs vary considerably, however a ‘ball-park' guide of cost can be calculated on a cost per square metre basis.
-This can typically be between £1,400 and £2,500 per sq m and would be exclusive of VAT.
-The variation of costs would depend on the complexity and materials used.
-These costs per square metre would equate to a general finished extension cost, exclusive of large fitted items such as kitchens.
-We would suggest assuming around £2,000 per sq m when planning a typical extension.
+This can typically be between £1,500 and £3,000 per sq m and would be exclusive of VAT.
+The variation of costs would depend on the complexity, quality, materials and builders overheads.
+These costs per square metre would equate to a general finished extension cost, exclusive of large fitted items such as kitchens and bathrooms.
+We would suggest assuming around £2,000 per sq m (plus VAT) when planning a typical extension.
 Do allow for the floor area of all floors (ground and first floor for example).

-Builders may be able to provide an estimate based on the Planning drawings and then provide a firm quotation at once the Building Regulation drawings are available.
+Builders may be able to provide an estimate based on the Planning drawings, however, they would typically only provide a firm quotation once the Building Regulation drawings are available.